Gidrono/Gidrono/README.md

-And I pause for a while by a country style
-And listen to the things they say
+And I pause for a while by a country style and listen to the things they say